 What is a Disney Preferred Room Vs. Standard?

 A standard vs. a preferred room at Walt Disney World depends on location.
 Preferred rooms are located closer to the main transportation center, the pool, or the dining area.
 If you choose a preferred room, you will be paying extra per night as opposed to a standard room.

-Art of Animation Vs. Pop Century 2021 Rates
+What are the Art of Animation Vs Pop Century Room Rates?

 Both Pop Century and Art of Animation hotels are Value Resorts, meaning you are getting some of the cheapest rooms on Disney property.
 It’s worth staying here for the great deals and fun themes as well as the amenities and quality rooms.
 Typically, the Art of Animation rooms are usually more expensive than the Pop Century rooms.
 However, prices are always changing due to the time of year and crowds.